kkennyllow/workforce-scheduler/README.md

 - Frontend started from the standard Vite React + TypeScript scaffold.
 - Backend is a small custom Express + TypeScript setup rather than a larger starter template.

-## Current Status

-This project currently includes:

-- PostgreSQL running in Docker
-- Express API running in Docker
-- React app running in Docker
-- `GET /api/health` endpoint
-- Cookie-based JWT authentication endpoints
-- Role middleware for authenticated and supervisor-only routes
-- Core schedule API endpoints for weekly schedule reads and assignment updates
-- Basic CORS configuration for local development
-- Prisma schema, migration, and seed data for the initial workforce domain
-- React frontend with role-based supervisor and staff scheduling views

-This project still does not include:

-- Advanced scheduling UX like drag-and-drop or calendar views

 ## Project Structure